mogapog/hppy-macros/readme.md

 The hppy file itself will be located at "/usr/local/bin/"

+If you are running distros based on ubuntu (e.g linux mint), you may encounter a problem when trying to run the scheduler, something along the lines of this:
+`/usr/local/bin/hppy: line 225: python: command not found` To fix this, you will have to run `sudo apt install python-is-python3` on your terminal.

 Right now the hppy project is in a beta phase and a lot of things could and will change.
 Please report any bugs you find as this will help make the project better.

 The tool works by creating a text file with the commands and running them as bash.
 You input the commands you want to be stored in a macro, and then you run them all at once.